dargem/BabbleFishv2/README.md

 - Novel factory, takes in text dicts to produce them, probably abstracts loading from epub, txt etc
 - Some kindof non llm based topic modelling, maybe like latent dirichlet allocation?
 Should work for long texts
 - Maybe change the nodes to all be an implementation of an abstract class for more consistency
-- Change workflow factories to maybe use a registry to collate them all together or have them all inherit from a abstract class at least
 - Embeddings with entity descriptions
 - More database queries BM25, community clustering, etc
 - Setup phase creates domain specific edge types